Martzki/Mattermost-Tools/README.md

 There are some config you can change when using auto reply:

 `Reply Interval`: The interval between auto reply(only accept seconds now).
+Notice update of `Reply Interval` will reset all auto reply records and means every new message will trigger an auto reply.

 `Max Interval`: Extend next auto reply interval to this value(only accept seconds now).